iherman/testing-EPUB/docs/formats.md

 Test reports consist of separate JSON files, one per implementers.
 The structure of the JSON file is as follows:

 - `name`: the name of the implementation (this will appear in the report).
+- `variant`: the name of the variant.
+Typical values may be IOS, Web, Android in case the same implementation (i.e., sharing the same `name` value) has specific versions running in those environments.
+This entry is _optional_.
 - `ref`: a URL, that should be used to turn the name of the implementation into a hyperlink with this value as a target.
 This entry is _optional_.
 - `tests`: an object with the implementation results.
 Each field of this object refers to the unique identifier of the test, and the value is `true` or `false`, reflecting the test result.
 A test may be missing (i.e., the implementation has not run this test), and this will be reflected in the final report.